BCStudentSoftwareDevTeam/documentation/new-vm.md

 # Capabilities
 ## Personal Website

 If you navigate to http://172.31.2.118/ in your browser, using your own IP address, you will see a website that is run from your new VM.
 You can edit this site to be whatever you want (nothing illegal, please) by changing the files in the `www/` directory inside your home directory.
-If you wanted to run it using Python,PHP, or NodeJS (installed), or other server tech, you can find documentation out there for it.
+If you wanted to run it using Python, PHP, or NodeJS (installed), or other server tech, you can find documentation on the web for it.
 *Note: Class-specific or application-specific virtual machines may have this functionality removed or altered.*

 ## MySQL